iamdsc/automatic-helmet-detection/README.md

-# automatic-helmet-detection
+# Automatic Helmet Detection for Bike Riders
-Automatic Detection of Bike-Riders without Helmet using Surveillance Videos in real-time
+Automatic Detection of Bike-Riders without Helmet using Surveillance Videos in real-time.
+Currently it detects the rider along with bike.
+Working on DL models to detect helmet.